AwfulCrawler/satoshisbitcoin/README.md

-Bitcoin client that full forks to flexible blocksizes
+Bitcoin client that full forks to larger blocksizes
 =====================================

 This full fork provides an option for Bitcoin users who want to follow Satoshi’s vision of a global peer-to-peer currency that is accessible and usable by everyone.
 Currently a large number of Bitcoin users want to use a version of Bitcoin that scales as originally intended, but have no option to do.
 The project is opt-in and only users who want to follow this new branch will do so, users who prefer to stay on the current branch will not be affected.